nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - The units will be updated in both the ingredient repository and recipes.
 - If units is left blank, the units will be deleted (back to default value).
-- There cannot be a space between / and your input units
+- There cannot be a space between `/` and your input units.

 Example of usage:
 - `update units i/salt u/grams`